eyas-ranjous/intervals-composite/README.md

 ```

 ### .start()
-starts all the intervals in the collection.
+starts all intervals in the collection.
 ```js
 intervals.start();
 ```

 ### .clear()
-clears all the intervals in the collection.
+clears all intervals in the collection.
 This can be used in the shutdown process to clear everything through one call.
 ```js
 intervals.clear();
 ```